ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 You can call me by: Jester/Jestie, Frozen, Star.
 Ellie/Elise/Meg only if we're close <33

 Any pronouns are fine, but my prefered pronouns are she/they!
 I am a lesbian demigirl!
 You're probably here from ponytown or discord (if not then idk what u doing here (╥﹏╥) sobs).
 If you're a rando I don't know I might be rly sarcastic towards you at first (๑>؂•̀๑)!
+I'm often afk or semi afk, so please W2I if you want to get noticed.
+I might not see your msg in game otherwise!

 Don't add me to friends randomly, I add only people I know at least a bit.
 I will not help you with anything using my supporter/nitro unless you are my friend.
 You can dm/whisper to me, but I might not always respond.
 Do not add me if you plan to never talk to me again, and I delete people that are offline for +14 days and I don't know that much.
 I'll re-add you if you reach out tho! <3